 The Waikato River Trail, from Arapuni Road to the mouth of the Little Waipa, passes many good fishing spots including productive water in the Arapuni tailrace.

 The Arapuni bridge is popular with anglers who use light spinning gear with a small ball sinker with a smelt fly or soft bait, which is bounced along the river bed.

 After capture, trout are retrieved from the water by using a basket or net on a rope, or by reeling fish up onto the bridge.

-This lake (above) is favoured by anglers seeking peace and solitude, provided by its scenic surroundings of forests and towering bluffs.
+This lake (right) is favoured by anglers seeking peace and solitude, provided by its scenic surroundings of forests and towering bluffs.
 As the most isolated of the Waikato hydro lakes, Waipapa is little used for water-based recreation other than fishing.